 It is the country’s third oldest university and although it was founded as the Kiev Imperial University of Saint Vladimir, it was renamed in 1939 after Taras Shevchenko, a Ukrainian poet and political figure who is considered a founder of modern Ukrainian literature.

-The KNU university buildings are mostly located in the centre of Kyiv, and there are some that are particularly interesting because of the unique architecture.
-For example, the Red University Building is the principal university building and is a national symbol of Ukraine’s higher education system.
-The building houses an large enclosed courtyard, and behind the building is the university’s A.V.
-Fomin Botanical Garden, home to the world’s tallest greenhouse.
+The KNU university buildings are mostly located in the centre of Kyiv.
+The Red University Building is the principal university building, and is also a recognised national symbol of Ukraine’s higher education system.
+The building houses a large enclosed courtyard, and behind the building is the university’s A.V.
+Fomin Botanical Garden, home to one of the world’s tallest greenhouses.

-In its long history KNU has had some notable former students, including Ukranian president Petro Poroshenko, former United Nations president Hennadiy Udovenko and world-renowned boxing brothers Wladimir and Vitaly Klitschko.
+In its long history KNU has had some notable former students, including Petro Poroshenko, who became Ukranian president in 2014; former United Nations president Hennadiy Udovenko; and world-renowned boxing brothers Wladimir and Vitaly Klitschko.